 Rolf was born at Fort Belvoir in Alexandria, Virginia.
 When his father left the army, the family moved permanently to California, eventually settling in the San Francisco Bay Area.
-After being in the first class of ACT's Young Conservatory, he worked with the embryonic Cal Shakes, was a founder member of the Berkeley Mime Troupe and worked a variety of Renaissance and Dickens Faires, where he learned to walk a rope, juggle and blow fire - and had a pretty great time.
+After being in the first class of ACT’s Young Conservatory, he worked with the embryonic Cal Shakes, was a founder member of the Berkeley Mime Troupe and worked a variety of Renaissance and Dickens Faires, where he learned to walk a rope, juggle, blow fire – and had a pretty great time.

 Looking for classical training, he auditioned for and was accepted to the Guildhall School of Music and Drama in London where he eventually joined the Omphalos Street Theatre Company as a performer and director.
 Omphalos performed in Festivals throughout the UK including the Edinburgh Festival (nominated for a Fringe First Award) and the Festival of the City of London.
 Upon graduating, he was awarded the Gold Medal and presented to the Prince of Wales at the Guildhall’s centenary celebrations.